davidivkovic/coinmarketcap/README.md

 ### Remarks ⁉️
 - This application supports dark mode and automatically adapts to the system settings for the default app mode, even during runtime.
+- The included CoinGecko API Client has had its' dependency on `Newtonsoft.Json` removed and replaced with `System.Text.Json`, massively increasing performance.
 - This application was built and tested using Windows 11.
 It is not guaranteed to work on older versions of Windows.

 ## Legal ⚖️